schnaader/precomp-cpp/contrib/preflate/README.md

 into executables, or unsupported archive files where the indices cannot be adapted correctly.

 There are currently already some other tools available which try to solve this problem:
-- "precomp" is a tool which can do the bit-correct reconstruction very efficiently, but only for deflate streams that were created by the ZLIB library.
-(It only needs to store the three relevant ZLIB parameters to allow reconstruction.)
+- "precomp" is a tool which used to be able to do the bit-correct reconstruction very efficiently, but only for deflate streams that were created by the ZLIB library.
+(It only needed to store the three relevant ZLIB parameters to allow reconstruction.)
-  It bails out for anything created by 7zip, kzip, or similar tools.
+  It bailed out for anything created by 7zip, kzip, or similar tools.
   Of course, "precomp" also handles JPG, PNG, ZIP, GIF, PDF, MP3, etc, which makes a very nice tool, and it is open source.
+  *UPDATE* The latest development version of "precomp" incorporates the "preflate" library.
 - "reflate" can reconstruct any deflate stream (also 7zip, kzip, etc), but it is only close to perfect for streams that were created by ZLIB, compression level 9.
   All lower compression levels of ZLIB require increasing reconstruction info, the further